Boby1204/Boby1204/README.md

 - 👋 Hi, I’m @Boby1204
 - 👀 I’m interested in problem solving and poetry writing.
 - 🌱 I’m currently learning DSA using JAVA
-- 💞️ I’m looking to collaborate on projects in open source
+- 💞️ I’m looking for Software developer roles and for collaboration on projects.
 - 📫 How to reach me kanyal182017@gmail.com

 <!---